ThomasPinna/TweakblogApi/README.md

  1. general pinna.tweakblogs.be visitors.readers, who have suggested features and advised to post it on github
  2. [Sebastiaan Franken](https://github.com/sebastiaanfranken) who helped me cleaning up the code

+#### donate

+If you'd like to donate (I had requests), you can send something via paypall at pinna48@gmail.com.
+This is absolutely not necessary and not at all the purpose of this project.
+Please don't pay me when you can pay for something of better use.
+The software is free and will remain free.
+Also you don't get any precedence in feature-requests as anyone else.